Blueberry Sauce

 Instructions

-- Prepare the blueberry sauce by combining the cornstarch, sugar and water in a small saucepan.
-Stir to combine.
-Add the blueberries and bring to a boil.
+- Stir together then turn up the heat to bring it to a boil.
 Reduce heat to medium-low and simmer for a minute or two until a thick sauce forms.
-Remove from heat.
-Gently stir in lemon juice.

-- Once the sauce cools, pour into a sealable container, like a mason jar and store in the fridge.
+- Once the sauce cools, pour into a sealable container, like a mason jar, and store in the fridge.

 (The products above contain sponsored links to products we use and recommend)